winitzki/scall/tutorial/programming_dhall.md

 let f = λ(x : Natural) → λ(y : Natural) → x + y + 2
 let id = λ(A : Type) → λ(x : A) → x
   in f 10 (id Natural 20)
-    -- This evaluates to 32 of type Natural.
+    -- This is a complete program that evaluates to 32 of type Natural.
 ```

 See the [Dhall cheat sheet](https://docs.dhall-lang.org/howtos/Cheatsheet.html) for more examples of basic Dhall usage.